swanapole/Awwards/README.md

 ## Setup Requirements

 Live site can be accessed from the following link Pre-configured Admin details are: Password:

+## Known bugs